Cross-Document Validation: Beyond OCR & IDP

 Examples of business rules by sector:

 - Financing/leasing: The financed amount must not exceed a defined ratio relative to the balance sheet revenue.
-The contract signatory must be the director listed on the registration certificate or hold a valid power of attorney as of the signing date.
+The contract signatory must be the officer listed on the Articles of Incorporation or hold a valid power of attorney as of the signing date.

-- Banking/KYC: The company registration certificate must be less than 3 months old.
+- Banking/KYC: The entity's Certificate of Good Standing must be current.
 The address on the government ID must match the proof of address (with tolerance for minor discrepancies).
 For a comprehensive overview of the evolving regulatory requirements driving these checks, see our KYC 2026 requirements guide.

 - Real estate: The net taxable income on the tax return must be consistent with the submitted pay stubs (5% tolerance margin).

-- Insurance: The declared beneficial owner must appear in the articles of incorporation or the general assembly minutes.
+- Insurance: The declared beneficial owner must appear in the operating agreement or corporate resolution.

 Level 3: External Source Enrichment